Free oscillations of a standing surface wave and its mechanical analogue: Problem Descriptions and Methodology

-$T\equiv \dfrac{2\pi}{\omega_0}=\dfrac{2\pi}{\sqrt{gk}\left( 1 - \dfrac{\hat{A}^2}{4} - \dfrac{13}{128} \hat{A}^4\right)^{1/2}}$\cite{Penney1952}.
-Note that in the limit of $\hat{A}\rightarrow 0$, $T \approx \frac{2\pi}{\sqrt{gk}}$ is just the time-period of a linearised standing wave.
-The fifth order analytical expression of \citet{Penney1952} for $\eta(x,t)$ also serves to benchmark the accuracy of our numerical simulation.
 An obvious difference is seen in the panels (a) and (b) of fig. \ref{fig:standing_waves_0_2T}.
-For $\hat{A}=0.3$, there is hardly any difference between the analytical prediction of \citet{Penney1952} and the numerical computation after eight time-periods i.e. at $t=8T$.
+For $\hat{A}=0.3$, there is hardly any difference between the analytical prediction and the numerical computation after eight time-periods i.e. at $t=8T$.
 For $\hat{A}=0.592$ (panel (b) of the same figure) however, there is a significant difference.
 In particular, note the sharpening of the crest of the standing wave.
 This difference at $\hat{A}=0.592$, between the numerically evolved and exact solution was also noted by \citet{saffman1979note}, see their fig. $4$.
 In fig. \ref{fig:standing_waves_0_2T}, panel (b) inset, we compare the interface profile obtained from our numerical solution to the experimental results of \citet{Taylor1953}, both profiles displaying sharp crests.
 Interestingly, while such pointed crests were also seen in the numerical simulations by \citet{saffman1979note}, they did not comment on the origin of this.
 Why is there a difference between the simulations and the analytical expression in panel (b) of fig. \ref{fig:standing_waves_0_2T} at $t=8T$ but not in panel (a) where $\hat{A}$ is much smaller?
 Is there any possible instability at large $\hat{A}$ which could cause this ?
-Computational inaccuracies seem to be an unlikely candidate to explain these because despite significantly different algorithms for solving the potential flow equations, these seem to appear in the simulations of \citet{saffman1979note} as well as us.
-We will return to this question at the end of this study, when we discuss the stability of the time-periodic solution.
+Computational inaccuracies seem to be an unlikely candidate to explain these because despite significantly different algorithms for solving the potential flow equations, these seem to appear in the simulations of \citet{saffman1979note} as well as in the present study.
+We will return to this question at the end of section 3, when we discuss the stability of the time-periodic solution.